Non-Surgical BPH Treatment with iTind: Cost, Results & Side Effects

 Key Takeaways

 • iTind stands for Temporary Implanted Nitinol Device.
-It reshapes your prostate without cutting or burning.
+It reshapes the prostate without cutting or burning.

 • The device is removed after 5 to 7 days.
-Nothing stays inside permanently.
+Nothing stays inside the body permanently.

-• The procedure is done in a doctor's office or outpatient clinic, mostly under local anesthesia.
+• The procedure is done in a clinic or day-care setting, mostly under local anaesthesia or light sedation.

 • No catheter is needed for most patients after the procedure.